U.S. flag

 Measuring Crime Reported to Law Enforcement using NIBRS Data

-The 2021 data year marked the first time that the FBI and BJS estimated reported crime in the United States based solely on NIBRS data.
-Those crime estimates were derived from data submitted by states and local law enforcement agencies that were certified to report data for the 2021 data year.
+The 2021 data year marked the first time that the FBI and BJS estimated reported crime in the United States based on NIBRS data.
+The annual NIBRS-based crime estimates are derived from data submitted by states and local law enforcement agencies certified to report data to the FBI.

 • all 50 U.S. states and the District of Columbia are certified to report crime data to NIBRS

-• 119 NIBRS-certified agencies serve cities and counties with a population of 250,000 or more, covering a total population of more than 65.4 million persons.
+• 125 of the 154 police agencies serving cities and counties with a population of 250,000 or more are reporting to NIBRS, covering a total population of more than 76.7 million persons.

 NIBRS Multimedia